anuraagkn/VOC-Detection-Instrument/README.md

 What things you need to install the software and how to install them

 * Arduino IDE with SPI library.
 See https://www.arduino.cc/en/Main/Software
+* Anaconda3 (includes PyQt5) to run front-end Python GUI.

 ### Installing

+#### Back-End
-1. Save 'Controller.ino' in a folder named 'Controller'.
+1. Download the Controller folder and save it in a suitable location.
-2. Save the folders 'CommandHandler', 'Menu' and 'Source' in the library directory of your Arduino IDE installation.
+2. Save the CommandHandler, Menu and Source libraries in the library directory of your Arduino IDE installation.
-3. Open 'Controller.ino' in the Arduino IDE and load the sketch onto your Arduino board.
+3. From the Cntroller folder open Controller.ino in the Arduino IDE, then compile the sketch and load it onto an Arduino board.

+#### Front-End (Coming Soon)

 ## Usage